AlexTsikhun/it-company-task-manager/README.md

 - For each worker it is shown separately: completed and not completed tasks.
 - Add Tags (like landing-page-layout or python-refactoring) for tasks with Many-to-Many relationship.
 - Add support for Projects and Teams, different teams can work on different projects, and also inside projects there are a lot of tasks to do (complicated).
+- total visitors counter
+- add search

 toDo
 - add which worker should do this task/ or has this position
 - my task

-future work - add alternative solution (client side with JS) for completed/uncompleted tasks
+- future work - add alternative solution (client side with JS) for completed/uncompleted tasks

-when in `all`, btn should be unactive
+- when in `all`, btn should be unactive, show selected tab in tasks

-add checkbox for tasks in the main task-list page (and save with js??)
+- add checkbox for tasks in the main task-list page (and save with js??)

-show selected tab in tasks

-placeholder to fields in forms
+- placeholder to fields in forms

-font size
+- bigger font size?

-btns in form
+- btns in form

-greeting when not login
+- greeting when not login

-total visitors counter

-title
+- title

-in long table or list don't scroll all page - scroll olny table or list
+- in long table or list don't scroll all page - scroll olny table or list

-registration using installed app
+- json file with data

 ### Installation
 ```python